jolicode/emoji-search/README.md

 Go to the [dedicated plugin documentation](esplugin/README.md).

-## Emoji analyzer for Elasticsearch (without the plugin, so not perfect)
+## Emoji analyzer for Elasticsearch (without the plugin, not perfect)

 ### Get the files in ./config/analysis/